samG406/Sales-Analyzer/README.md

 - **Custom Filter Input** - An input field to let users set their own sales threshold
 - **API Integration** - Fetches real data from the API using JSON server and Axios
 - **Multiple Chart Types** - Added buttons to switch between bar, line, or pie charts using Recharts components
-- **Dashboard Integration** - Chart components are integrated inside the Dashboard page

 ## Tech Stack